Committee

 Nadia Dewitt – Membership

-Nadia is the Music Specialist at South Lake Primary School.
+Nadia is the Music Specialist at Brabham Primary School.
 She has been teaching for over ten years in the classroom and Music Teacher roles.
 Growing up Nadia learnt flute and percussion and now has a passion for ukulele where she integrates it in her teaching.
 Nadia graduated from Edith Cowan University in 2014.
 Upon graduation she sought professional development in Music pedagogy where she found WAOSA.
 After attending professional learning sessions, Nadia realised the ORFF principals and pedagogy aligned with her own.
 Nadia has completed three ANCOS levels and is excited to share her passion and knowledge with other educators.

 Natalie Tran – Website & Social Media Manager

 Natalie has been a Music Specialist since 2012.
 After graduating with a Double Degree in Education and Music (Jazz Saxophone & Contemporary Vocals) from ECU/WAAPA, she worked at Swan Valley Anglican Community School, Canning Vale Primary School and now holds a full time position at Rossmoyne Primary School.
-Natalie’s first encounter with Orff Schulwerk was at the Voices of the Swan Conference in 2012 and soon after joined the WAOSA Committee.
+Natalie’s first encounter with Orff-Schulwerk was at the Voices of the Swan Conference in 2012 and soon after joined the WAOSA Committee.
 She has completed three ANCOS Level Courses and has also completed the three Levels of the Australian Kodály Primary Certificate.
 Natalie finds immense joy in singing, saying, dancing and playing the Orff way and sharing her love music to her students in all the ways she knows how.

 Holly Booker – Student Representative